 It might be three hours to the higher mountaintops and three hours to the coast, but Charlotte's got a lot that seems to keep everyone pleased right here.
-Keeping attractions and other things to do fresh seems to be a chief part of the Queen City's success—take, for example, Discovery Place, the science museum that recently, for the fifth consecutive year, was ranked the most visited museum and historic attraction in the Charlotte area with more 700,000 visitors for 2014.
+Keeping attractions and other things to do fresh seems to be a chief part of the Queen City's success—take, for example, Discovery Place, the science museum that has consistently ranked as one of Charlotte's most popular museums.

 “We are honored to welcome so many guests each year, and we are inspired to make each visit an extraordinary experience,” said Catherine Wilson Horne, president and CEO of Discovery Place Inc. “Whether you are a young child learning to ask questions at Discovery Place KIDS, or you are sipping on science and cocktails during Discovery Place’s adult party Science on the Rocks, all of our museums offer programs, exhibits and films that are designed to continue connecting our community with the wonder of science at any age.”